monstercat/arp/README.md

 ### Fixtures

 The data store can be pre-populated with read only data prior to executing your tests with a file containing data definitions.
-This file should consist of a map(s) that terminate to a string.
+This file should consist of a maps that terminate to a string value.
 E.g.

 ```yaml
 #fixtures.yaml